darongit/Ulam-Spiral-in-C/README.md

 # Ulam Spiral in C

-## What is purpose of this program
+## What was the purpose of writing this program
 I wanted to understand working with pointers and what's going on under the hood.

 ## What it can do